The Palace of the Count of Alpuente

 One building, many names

-This building, whose name varies depending on the sources of information that you refer to (Palace of Cascales, Aspiroz or of the Count of Alpuente), was built in the last third of the 15th century by Alonso Cascales, a powerful Segovian knight.
+This building, whose name varies depending on the sources consulted (Palacio de Cascales, Azpiroz or del Conde de Alpuente), was built in the last third of the 15th century by Alonso Cascales, a powerful knight from Segovia.

-On the outside, some splendid Gothic-Flemish slate windows immediately catch the eye (two of those windows, on the right, were added in the early years of the 20th century).
-The lintelled doorway, which replaced the previous entrance made of brick and forming a fine horseshoe arch, shows how the palace was built over a Moorish-type building.
+The exterior features splendid Flaming Gothic mullioned windows carved from slate (two of them, those on the right, were added in the early 20th century) and the linteled doorway, an entrance that replaced the previous one—which, built of brick and forming a fine horseshoe arch, shows how the palace was constructed over an Arab-style building.

-Behind the cornered entrance hall is a small space that is made even narrower by the enormous height of the supports that form three arcaded sides.
-There are seven granite columns whose peculiarity is that the two that form an angle have the Cascales coat of arms on their octagonal capitals, their shafts being thicker than the rest.
+Beyond the angled entrance hall lies a small space made even narrower by the immense height of the supports forming three porticoed sides.
+There are seven granite columns, a distinctive feature of which is that the two forming the corner bear the Cascales coat of arms on their octagonal capitals, whilst their shafts are also thicker than those of the others.

-Nowadays, the courtyard is covered by an artistic stained glass window signed by Carlos Muñoz de Pablos and it still contains the old stone well.
-It is the headquarters of the Servicio Territorial de Movilidad y Transformación Digital de la Junta de Castilla y León (Territorial Service of Mobility and Digital Transformation of the Regional Council of Castile and Leon).
+Today, the courtyard is covered by an artistic stained-glass roof designed by Carlos Muñoz de Pablos and still retains the well curb; it is the headquarters of the Regional Service for Mobility and Digital Transformation of the Regional Government of Castile and León.

 Would you like to visit it?